mikepatel/NBA-Prime/README.md

 # NBA-Prime
-Model to find an NBA player's prime seasons
+Model to find an NBA player's prime seasons using a variety of statistical metrics provided by Basketball Reference